smartcar/python-sdk/CONTRIBUTING.md

 ## Running Tests

-The tests do make requests to the Smartcar API, so you'll need to create an application on Smartcar and get the client id and client secret
+The tests make requests to the Smartcar API, so you'll need to create an application on Smartcar and get your client id and client secret.
+You'll also need to add the testing redirect URI to your application.

 1. Create an application on the [developer dashboard](https://dashboard.smartcar.com)
+2. Add `https://example.com/auth` as a redirect URI
-2. Pass the client id and client secret to the tests as environment variables
+3. Pass the client id and client secret to the tests as environment variables

 ```
-export INTEGRATION_CLIENT_ID=''
+export INTEGRATION_CLIENT_ID='<YOUR CLIENT ID>'
-export INTEGRATION_CLIENT_SECRET=''
+export INTEGRATION_CLIENT_SECRET='<YOUR CLIENT SECRET>'
 ```

-3. Run tests: `make test args="--verbose"`
+4. Run tests: `make test args="--verbose"`

 ## Formatting